- Arts and Design»

-In this tutorial you will learn how to draw in two point perspective.
-This is a simple method and it will allow you to draw in realistic perspective.
+In this tutorial you will learn how to draw with two point perspective.
+This is a simple method that will allow you to draw in a realistic perspective.

-With two point perspective you can draw the same objects as in one point perspective but now you'll have an edge of the object closest to the picture plane rather than a face.
-In other words, you can now create figures in more different angles.
+With two point perspective you can draw the same objects as in one point perspective, but now you'll have an edge of the object closest to the picture plane rather than a face.
+In other words, you can now create objects in different angles.

 Let's try drawing the box we did in the previous tutorial.

-Draw your horizon line, but, instead of marking one vanishing point at the center, mark two points apart from each other (don’t make the point to close to each other, or your draw can get distorted).
+Draw your horizon line, but, instead of marking one vanishing point at the center, mark two points apart from each other (don’t make the point too close to each other, or your drawing can get distorted).

 Now, below the horizon line, draw a vertical line.
 This kind of perspective differs from one point perspective because it never has horizontal lines, but you will see how things will look pretty good.